simonazy/Object-Oriented-Programming-in-Java/README.md

 * Describe member variables, methods and constructors
 * Explain how to overload methods in Java and why overloading methods is useful
 * Describe the meaning of the keywords public and private and their effect on where variables can be accessed.

+### Week 2
+* Select and effectively use Java documentation
+* Generate visual maps using Java code and the Unfolding Maps libraries
+* Create and draw memory models for reasoning about variable values for primitive and object data types
+* Apply the basic rules for variable scope and explain how it impacts your code
+* Practice tracing code using memory models and Java's rules for variable scope